jlee9503/simple-grocery-list-using-JS/README.md

 - This is a simple todo list for the purpose of practicing JavaScript
 - CSS file was given from external source
-- Only HTML and JavaScript file were modified
+- Only HTML and JavaScript file were modified by me